How Long Is 16 Bars? Bars to Seconds & Minutes

 - How do you calculate bar duration from BPM?

-- Multiply the number of bars by 4 (beats per bar) then by 60 divided by BPM.
+- Multiply the number of bars by 4 (beats per bar in 4/4 time) then by 60 ÷ BPM.
 Formula: bars × 4 × (60 ÷ BPM) = seconds.
+Divide by 60 for minutes.

 Understanding Bars and Musical Structure

 In music, a bar (or measure) is a segment of time defined by a given number of beats.
 Most electronic and pop music uses 4/4 time signature, meaning 4 beats per bar.
 To find how long any number of bars lasts, use the formula: bars × 4 × (60 ÷ BPM) = seconds.
+To get the answer in minutes, divide that result by 60.

 Common Section Lengths